peartreegames/timber-logs/README.md

 ## Timber Logs
-Code from "Creating a simple GameObject Logger for unity" [YouTube video]()
+Code from "Creating a Runtime Debug Logger in Unity" [YouTube video]()

 ## Installation